Atal Innovation Mission: Tinkering Laboratories

-Atal Incubation Centres
+Incubation Centres

-In addition to ATLs, AIM also creates Atal Incubation Centres (AICs).These AICs act as business incubators and are established at universities, institutions and corporates.
-They promote world-class innovation by supporting entrepreneurs in building scalable and sustainable enterprises.
+Atal Incubation Centres (AICs) act as business incubators and are established at universities, institutions and companies.
+They promote world-class innovation by supporting entrepreneurs in creating enterprises.

-In 2025, there are 72 AICs operational across India.
-These AICs provide various services to the startups such as technical facilities, mentorship, resource-based support, funding support, co-working spaces, partnerships and networking, etc. More than 3500 startups have been incubated at such AICs which have contributed to the economy by creating more than 32000 jobs.
+In 2025, 72 AICs operated across India.
+They provide services to startups including technical facilities, mentorship, resource-based support, funding support, co-working spaces, partnerships, and networking.
+More than 3500 startups have been incubated at AICs, which have created more than 32,000 jobs.

 More than 1,000 startups incubated at these AICs have a women leader or founder.
-Startups incubated at AICs come from diverse areas such as Healthteach, Fintech, Space and Drone Tech, EdTech, AR/VR, Tourism, Food Processing, etc.
+Startups incubated at AICs address diverse markets including healthtech, fintech, space and drone tech, educational tech, AR/VR, tourism, and food processing.